Are you in business?

 As we drove along in the pitch black darkness of the night, the jeepney’s wipers merely smeared muddy ash across windshield.
 It was a miracle we arrived at all.
 What typically took the bus an hour to travel took us nearly four hours in the jeepney.

 When I got home, I told my wife, Lisa, about all that happened because I arrived much later than she had expected.

 I laughed when I told her about the two knuckleheads who attempted to mug me.
 I knew why I was a target.
 I looked like American military (which I was) and I was also carrying a nylon gym bag over my right shoulder.
 If they had stolen it, it wouldn’t have been a big deal.
 All there was in it was some dirty laundry I didn’t want stinking up my locker over the weekend.

 The two Filipinos who attempted to jump me may have even been on drugs or sniffing contact cement (Rugby).
 Clearly, they had failed to properly evaluate their intended target.

 Neither of the two could have been more than five-foot-six and couldn’t have weighed more than 150 pounds each.
 Me, I was six-foot-one-and-a-half and weight 220 pounds.
 They didn’t know I had, until only a few months earlier, an extensive, intimate and proficient knowledge of many fighting styles, practicing the martial arts almost religiously since the early 1970s.

 Clearly, they had underestimated with whom it was they were dealing.

-I suppose one of the other lessons you can take away from this is never carry a nylon gym bag with you during a typhoon on the eve of a volcanic eruption if you look American and you don’t have self-defense skills.
+I suppose one of the lessons you can take away from this is never carry a nylon gym bag with you during a typhoon on the eve of a volcanic eruption if you look American and you don’t have self-defense skills.